 We are currently following this advice of the BC CDC and will continue to do so.
 For more information from the BC CDC please visit their website.

 Product & Service Changes

-Due to people stocking up over the past week, some items are out of stock.
 We are working with our suppliers every day to keep our shelves full.
 Please work with us by not over-buying or hoarding items.
 In addition, our café, drink bar, hot bar, salad bar and café seating area are temporarily closed.
-We have also temporarily suspended all self-service bulk items and are providing staff to gather bulk items for you.

-Our kitchen team has expanded our grab+go, packaged meal offerings to provide you with healthy pre-made meals and snacks.
+Our kitchen team has expanded our grab+go, packaged meal offerings to provide you with healthy pre-made meals and snacks, including frozen ready-to-heat entrees.
 We will continue to come up with new creative options in the coming weeks.

 All Sales are Final

 Until further notice, we can not accept returns and all sales are final.

 Currently, we can only accept bottle returns for Kootenay Meadows milk and Stoke cold-pressed juice.
 Drop your bottles into our milk crates and we will hand you a token to use as store credit when you checkout and pay for your shop.
 We are not accepting returns for cash at this time.

 Credit and debit cards are preferred.
 Please only use cash if absolutely necessary.
 Our cashback service is suspended until further notice.